KyleMayes/vulkanalia/tutorial/book/src/setup/instance.md

 ## `Instance` vs `vk::Instance`

-When we call `^create_instance`, what we get back is not a raw Vulkan instance as would be returned by the Vulkan command `vkCreateInstance`.
+When we call our `^create_instance` function, what we get back is not a raw Vulkan instance as would be returned by the Vulkan command `vkCreateInstance` (`vk::Instance`).
 Instead what we got back is a custom type defined by `vulkanalia` which combines both a raw Vulkan instance and the commands loaded for that specific instance.

 This is the `Instance` type we have been using (imported from the `vulkanalia` prelude) which should not be confused with the `vk::Instance` type which represents a raw Vulkan instance.
 In future chapters we will also use the `Device` type which, like `Instance`, is a pairing of a raw Vulkan device (`vk::Device`) and the commands loaded for that specific device.
-Fortunately we will not be using `vk::Instance` or `vk::Device` directly so you won't need to worry about getting them mixed up.
+Fortunately we will not be using `vk::Instance` or `vk::Device` directly in this tutorial so you don't need to worry about getting them mixed up.

-Because an `Instance` contains both a Vulkan instance and the associated commands, the command wrappers like `destroy_instance` implemented for an `Instance` are able to provide the Vulkan instance when it is required by the underlying Vulkan command.
+Because an `Instance` contains both a Vulkan instance and the associated commands, the command wrappers implemented for an `Instance` are able to provide the Vulkan instance when it is required by the underlying Vulkan command.

 If you look at the documentation for the `vkDestroyInstance` command, you will see that it takes two parameters: the instance to destroy and the optional custom allocator callbacks.
 However, `destroy_instance` only takes the optional custom allocator callbacks because it is able to provide the raw Vulkan handle as the first parameter itself as described above.